-4.3.3 Downstream protection for road embankments at culverts
+6.3.3 Downstream protection for road embankments at culverts

-Road embankments with flood immunity less that 100 year ARI are to be evaluated to determine if embankment protection is necessary and, if necessary, upgraded as part of the culvert rehabilitation (Road Drainage Manual) in accordance with the Design Criteria.
+Road embankments with flood immunity less than 100 year ARI are to be evaluated to determine if embankment protection is necessary and, if necessary, upgraded as part of the culvert rehabilitation in accordance with this manual.
+Refer to the Road Drainage Manual for further advice.

-4.3.4 Fish Passage
+6.3.4 Fish passage